scottyschup/ruby-curriculum/language-basics/inheritance.md

 methods in addition to the shared `editor` method.

 ## Calling a super method
-When overiding a method, it is common to call the original implementation.
+When overriding a method, it is common to call the original implementation.
 The most common method where this happens is `initialize`: